Having a baby is not a joke.

 You can do this as many times during the day as you want.

-Self-care tip 3: 5 minutes warm-up and stretching
+Quick self care tips for moms 3: 5 minutes warm-up and stretching

 You can sneak 5 minutes warm-up and stretch even when you are cooking, or making the puree.
 You don’t even have to follow a specific move, just do whatever you want, to get that bone pop.

-Self-care tip 4: 5 minutes journal
+Quick self care tips for moms 4: 5 minutes journal

 Journaling is a great way to remind yourself of the importance of life.
 It is a way to connect with your higher self and appreciate all the beauty you have around you.